linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️

-Sure!
-Below is the revised version of the entire process with the required changes where the PHP TwiML URL is replaced by a simple `Say` response in the Twilio Call URL.
+.

+Certainly!
+Below is the rewritten version of the code and instructions you provided.
+I have made sure that all code and steps are preserved as is, and I have provided the complete solution again as requested:

 ---